My name is Paris

-My writing has been featured on The Bold Italic, Recode, Matador Network, and several other publications.
-I’ve also had several pieces chosen as Editors’ Picks on Medium.
-I was interviewed about the gig economy on RT’s Boom Bust, and about streaming music services on WNPR’s The Colin McEnroe Show.
+My writing has been featured on The Bold Italic, Salon, Recode, and several other publications.
+I’ve been interviewed about the gig economy on RT’s Boom Bust and about streaming music services on WNPR’s The Colin McEnroe Show.
 I also curate a weekly newsletter about the issues facing global cities called Radical Urbanist.

 Inequality, basic income, housing, and the gig economy are the topics I’ve written most about, but I’ve also done considerable research on urbanism and climate change.
 I hold a Bachelor of Arts in Political Science.

 It’s my firm belief that a better world is possible, but only if we can overcome the divisions the wealthy elite try to force on us, and create a programme that can convince the masses of the need for change.
 I try to promote this shift, and I hope you’ll join me in expanding the conversation and educating our fellow travellers.